Contributing to TDS - developer guide

 After setting up TDS locally, the following steps will get you started:

-# Bootstrap your dev environment yarn bootstrap
+# Bootstrap your dev environment npm run bootstrap

 We use Prettier, an opinionated code formatter that integrates with your text editor.
 Configure your IDE or text editor to format your code automatically on save, and Prettier will adjust your syntax in accordance with the TDS conventions.